2014 Georgia Tech Yellow Jackets football team: Mississippi State (Orange Bowl)

-Appearing in their seventh Orange Bowl, Georgia Tech defeated Mississippi State 49–34.
+Appearing in its seventh Orange Bowl, Georgia Tech defeated Mississippi State 49–34.
 The Yellow Jackets went up 14–0 before Mississippi State scored 13 straight points to make it a 14–13 game.
-Georgia Tech was able to extend their lead 21–13 on a 13-yard touchdown run from Justin Thomas.
+Georgia Tech was able to extend its lead 21–13 on a 13-yard touchdown run from Justin Thomas.
 On the final play of the first half, Mississippi State's Dak Prescott completed a 42-yard Hail Mary pass to make it a 21–20 lead going into halftime.
 On the second play of the second half, Georgia Tech went up 28–20 on a 69-yard touchdown run from Synjyn Days.
 Two more rushing touchdowns from Justin Thomas helped expand Georgia Tech's lead 42–20.
 In the first play of the fourth quarter, Mississippi State cut into Georgia Tech's lead on a 7-yard touchdown pass from Dak Prescott to De'Runnya Wilson to make it a 42–27 game.
 Georgia Tech was able to respond with a 4-yard touchdown run from Synjyn Days to give Georgia Tech a 49–27 lead.
 The Bulldogs were able to cut into Georgia Tech's lead with a 12-yard touchdown pass from Dak Prescott to De'Runnya Wilson with 2:20 remaining in the game to make it a 49–34 game.
 However, the Bulldogs were unable to recover their onside kick, and Georgia Tech was able to seal the win after running out the clock.

 Georgia Tech rushed for 452 yards and Justin Thomas, the game's MVP, accounted for four total touchdowns.
 The game also marked Georgia Tech's first Orange Bowl victory in 63 years.